 A recent PeercastTM in Peeriosity’s Accounts Receivable (O2C) research area featured a large consumer products and services company with global operations sharing their experience in designing and administering service level agreements for Order-to-Cash for EMEA (Europe including Russia, Middle East, and Africa), Asia North, and Asia South (including Australia/New Zealand) out of service centers located in the Philippines and China.

-Prior to creating formal service level agreements the feature company had two measures: 1) order acknowledgement turnaround timing, and 2) completing case fill rates.
+Prior to creating formal service level agreements the featured company had two measures: 1) order acknowledgment turnaround timing, and 2) completing case fill rates.
 The measured metrics were “all green” (in other words, they were within performance expectations), however, the businesses served were not satisfied.

-The purpose of the newly created service level agreements were: 1) to measure performance of Global Shared Services in delivering services to customers and stakeholders, and 2) to identify opportunities for lower cost and improvements in efficiency.
+The purpose of the newly created service level agreements was: 1) to measure the performance of Global Shared Services in delivering services to customers and stakeholders, and 2) to identify opportunities for lower cost and improvements in efficiency.